syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/How-To/How-to-Support-Tri-State-Sorting-in-a-GridDataBoundGridControl.md

 The tri-state sort behavior is accomplished by storing sort indicator, which is in the Tag property of the column and by handling the CellClick event.
 When a column is sorted in descending order, then the sorting is removed the next time the column is clicked.

 1. There are a couple of problems that you will have to work around.
 One is that the standard column header cell uses Tag for its sort header and it explicitly sets the non-sorted header's Tag to ascending/descending only.
-It does not support none option for unsorting GridDataBoundGridControl.
+It does not support none option for unsort GridDataBoundGridControl.
 So, you need to hide HeaderCell and add the New Header.

    #### Example